 In 2000 Swarbrick received one of the NCAA's highest honors, The Flying Wedge Award, for his work in establishing Indianapolis as the new home of the NCAA.
 In 2001 he was honored by the State of Indiana with the Sagamore of the Wabash Award.
 In 2002 he received the Pathfinder Award from Youthlinks Indiana for his service to youth in the state of Indiana.

-Born March 19, 1954, Swarbrick was named Notre Dame's 12th athletics director on July 16, 2008.
-He and his wife, Kimberly, are the parents of four children: Kate, a 2010 graduate of St. Louis University; Connor, a 2011 graduate of Wake Forest University; Cal, a junior at TCU; and Christopher, a University of Notre Dame sophomore.
+Born March 19, 1954, Swarbrick became Notre Dame's 12th athletics director on July 16, 2008.
+He and his wife, Kimberly, are the parents of four children: Kate, a 2010 graduate of Saint Louis University; Connor, a 2011 graduate of Wake Forest University; Cal, a 2014 graduate of TCU; and Christopher, a University of Notre Dame senior.